abautista3712/codeDissection/reverseEngineer.md

 'use strict';
 ```

-Import node package fs.
+Import node package 'fs'.
 File System (fs) allows for the user to work with the file system of the computer.
 Common uses of the fs module include reading, creating, updating, deleting, and renaming files.

 ```
 var fs        = require('fs');
 ```

-Import node package path.
-Per the nodejs.org documentation, the path module provides utilities for working with file and directory paths.
+Import node package 'path'.
+Per the nodejs.org documentation, the 'path' module provides utilities for working with file and directory paths.

 ```
 var path      = require('path');
 ```

-Import Sequelize.
-Sequelize at its core is an Object-Relational Mapper (ORM) meaning that it maps object syntax onto database schemas.
+Import 'Sequelize'.
+'Sequelize' at its core is an Object-Relational Mapper (ORM) meaning that it maps object syntax onto database schemas.

 ```
 var Sequelize = require('sequelize');